 Contractors can offer a quick solution to any skills shortages within an organisation, particularly when there are specialist skills involved.

-Due to the nature of their work, experienced contractors are often available to start at short notice — which is particularly important given the rapid pace of change in the business world as a result of the pandemic.
-They may be able to onboard and deliver work faster than a permanent employee, who would need to give notice to their existing employer.
+Due to the nature of their work, experienced contractors are often available to start at short notice, which is particularly important given the rapid pace of change in the business world, as a result of the pandemic.
+Contract workers may also be able to onboard and deliver work faster than a permanent employee, who would need to give notice to their existing employer.

 In normal times, it’s not uncommon for the need for headcount to shift rapidly in conjunction with the changing needs of a business.
-During and post-COVID-19, this point is more crucial than ever.
+During and post-COVID-19, however, this point has become more crucial for business survival.
 As organisations adapt to new business models and readjust their processes, the need for agility and flexibility is essential.

 In a volatile market with a high degree of uncertainty, short-term contractors provide the ideal opportunity to assess market shifts and organisational needs on an ongoing basis, rather than committing to new employees permanently.
 Contract workers support lean business planning, which allows businesses to respond with greater speed and flexibility to the ever-changing nature of the pandemic.